Now is your time.

 Copy of current signed CPR card, both front and back (or eCard)

 Employer reference (if you have worked as a Nurse Technician/Extern/CNA/Care Partner)

-Provides patient care to an assigned group of patients, according to an established plan of care, under the direction and supervision of a nurse.
+A nurse is responsible for providing competent professional nursing care using the nursing process.
 These functions are performed in accordance with all applicable laws and regulations and MedStar Georgetown University Hospital's philosophy, policies, procedures, and standards.

 Primary Duties and Responsibilities:

-EDUCATION AND/OR TRAINING REQUIRED: Enrollment in an accredited Baccalaureate or higher school of nursing.
+EDUCATION AND/OR TRAINING REQUIRED: Graduation from an accredited Baccalaureate School of Nursing.

-SPECIAL KNOWLEDGE/SKILLS/ABILITIES: Ability to perform direct patient care technologies.
-Effective verbal, electronic and written communication skills.
-Good interpersonal skills.
-Ability to set priorities and work in a stressful environment.
+SPECIAL KNOWLEDGE/SKILLS/ABILITIES: Ability to perform the nursing technologies.
+Effective verbal and written communication skills.
+Ability to set priorities and work under stress.

 Provides relationship-based care that promotes continuous, consistent, efficient and accountable delivery of nursing care using the nursing process.

 Demonstrates professional practice utilizing the framework of the professional practice model and is grounded in a culture of safety and quality.

 Supports and contributes to the unit, department and organizational goals inclusive of the mission, vision and values.